 Support the Entire Community All Year Round

-It is important to recognize that LGBTQ+ people fit into all parts of society and intersect with many other identities as well.
-Understand that we don’t always focus solely on providing LGBTQ+ services or products.
-We don’t only hire LGBTQ+ people or strictly serve the LGBTQ+ population.
+It is important to recognize that LGBTQIA+ people fit into all parts of society and intersect with many other identities as well.
+Understand that we don’t always focus solely on providing LGBTQIA+ services or products.
+We don’t only hire LGBTQIA+ people or strictly serve the LGBTQIA+ population.

-To be deemed an LGBTQ+ business, 51% of the ownership must identify as LGBTQ+.
-And gay white men are still 67% of LGBTQ+ ownership.
+To be deemed an LGBTQIA+ business, 51% of the ownership must identify as LGBTQIA+.
+And gay white men are still 67% of LGBTQIA+ ownership.
 Seek opportunities to help the entire community, not just gay men.
-You can support LGBTQ+ businesses by using their services, sharing promotions, or becoming an employee, and by supporting them all year round, not just during June (Pride month).
+You can support LGBTQIA+ businesses by using their services, sharing promotions, or becoming an employee, and by supporting them all year round, not just during June (Pride month).

-You don’t have to be LGBTQ+ to benefit from LGBTQ+ companies - either as clients or as employees.
-We serve all and need more than the LGBTQ+ community to thrive.
+You don’t have to be LGBTQIA+ to benefit from LGBTQIA+ companies - either as clients or as employees.
+We serve all and need more than the LGBTQIA+ community to thrive.